jnsebgosselin/gwhat/docs/dwnld_weather_data.rst

 Searching for weather stations
 -----------------------------------------------

-Before data can be downloaded from the CDCD_, climate stations must first be added to the table of the `Download Weather` tool.
+Before data can be downloaded from the CDCD_, climate stations must be added to the table of the `Download Weather` tool.
 To do so, click on the ``magnifying glass`` icon located on the toolbar to open a browser of the online CDCD_ (:numref:`cdcd_browser`).
 The CDCD_ contains daily data for air